AdoDragicevic/AdoDragicevic/README.md

 IT has always been close to my heart, that is part of the reason I specialized in the areas of law mentioned above.
 I made a few websites in Wordpress during Uni, and played with HTML, CSS and JS since 2015.
 It was a hobby I never left, and that I dedicated increasing amounts of time on as years passed.
 I remember learning about prototypal inheritance in JS, I would code until 4AM, dream about classes and optimizations, and wake up at 7 to continue working on personal projects.

 In 2020 I made the big change.
 My parents wanted to kill me!
 However, it was one of the best decisions in my life and I never looked back.
-I started working as a web developer / designer.
-After spending years with vanilla JS, learning a library like React.js came very easy to me.
+In 2020 I started working as a web developer / designer.
+After spending years before with vanilla JS, learning a library like React.js came very easy to me.
 After workig with hooks I fell in love with the approach react chose, and decided to specialize in frontend.

-I am specilaized JS, TS, React and CSS.
-I emphasize writing clean code and becoming a better developer with every project I work on.
-Besides trying to write code that can be easily understood and scaled, I focus on performance improvements and Big O notation.

 I am extremelly happy to be working in an area I love and feel passionate about.